Alan Fletcher (actor)

-Alan Fletcher (born 30 March 1957) is an Australian actor of stage, television and film and musician.

-Fletcher is best known for TV soap opera Neighbours, as Karl Kennedy.
-His on-screen wife is played by Jackie Woodburne, who coincidentally had previously played his sister in TV procedural drama Cop Shop.
+Alan Fletcher (born 30 March 1957) is an Australian actor of stage, television and film.
+He is also a singer and musician.
+He is perhaps best known for his television soap opera role in Neighbours as Dr. Karl Kennedy.
+He has also played Frank Rossi in Cop Shop and Michael Clayton in Embassy.
+In 2007, he was a contestant on the UK reality show Soapstar Superstar.

-Having appeared in the series since 1994, Fletcher is the third longest serving actor in an Australian television serial, after Home and Away actors Ray Meagher and Lynne McGranger.
+Having appeared in Neighbours since 1994, Fletcher is the third longest serving actor in an Australian television serial, after Home and Away actors Ray Meagher and Lynne McGranger.